laxmishiwarkar1997/90DaysOfDevOps/cmctc3h80000l02jtgmctepj5.md

 ---

-### 🧩Task -3
+### Task -3

 ### Key Terms – The Building Blocks of Docker

-* **📸 Image**: This is like a mold or template.
+* **Image**: This is like a mold or template.
 It defines what your application and its environment should look like.
 Once created, it can be replicated anywhere—your laptop, a cloud server, or a CI/CD pipeline.

-* **📦 Container**: A running instance of the image.
+* **Container**: A running instance of the image.
 You can think of it as a package that’s been assembled and is now active—just like a product ready to be delivered.

-* **📄 Docker file**: This is your instruction manual.
+* **Docker file**: This is your instruction manual.
 It tells Docker exactly how to build your image: which base system to use, what dependencies to install, and how to run your app.

-* **💾 Volume**: External storage that stays intact even if the container is removed or restarted.
+* **Volume**: External storage that stays intact even if the container is removed or restarted.
 It’s like storing project data in a shared folder outside the machine—safe and reusable.

-* **🌐 Network**: Allows containers to communicate with each other securely and efficiently.
+* **Network**: Allows containers to communicate with each other securely and efficiently.
 In microservice architectures, this is critical—just like how different departments in a factory coordinate during production.

 ---

-### ⚙️ Docker Components – The Core System
+### Docker Components – The Core System

-* **⚙️ Docker Engine**: The runtime that does all the heavy lifting.
+* **Docker Engine**: The runtime that does all the heavy lifting.
 It manages images, containers, and the underlying system resources needed to keep them running smoothly.

-* **🧑‍💻 Docker CLI**: Your command-line tool to interact with Docker.
+* **Docker CLI**: Your command-line tool to interact with Docker.
 Whether you're building images, running containers, or checking logs—this is your control panel.

-* **☁️ Docker Hub**: A cloud-based registry where you can publish your images for others to use or pull existing images created by the community.
+* **Docker Hub**: A cloud-based registry where you can publish your images for others to use or pull existing images created by the community.
 Think of it as GitHub, but for container images.

 ---

-## 🏗️ Task 4: Multi-Stage Build Optimization
+## Task 4: Multi-Stage Build Optimization

-### 🧪 Modified Dockerfile
+### Modified Dockerfile

 ```plaintext
  Builder stage